TCPA compliance checklist

 What is the best way to comply with the TCPA?

-Many marketers think obtaining consent is too complicated, so they follow ineffective strategies, such as scrubbing all their leads against the national DNC list or avoiding the use of SMS technologies or pre-recorded messages; however, these methods waste a lot of time and money–plus, they open companies up to the risk of legal issues.
+Many marketers think obtaining consent is too complicated, so they follow ineffective strategies, such as mixing transactional-alert message campaigns with marketing campaigns, or avoiding the use of SMS technologies or pre-recorded messages; however, these methods waste a lot of time and money, plus, they open companies up to the risk of legal issues.

 The best way to comply is to only reach out to opt-in leads who have given their consent to be contacted–and make sure you have documented that consent.